josephDev123/pdf-merger-extracter-tool/README.md

-# PDF Merge and Split Tool
+# PDF Merge and Extractter Tool

-This is a web tool that allows users to merge multiple PDFs into a single file and also split PDFs into individual pages.
+PDF Merge & Extract" is a powerful tool that allows users to merge multiple PDFs into one file and extract specific pages from an uploaded PDF.
+Whether you need to combine several documents or select only certain pages (like "1-3" or "4"), this tool makes it seamless and efficient.
+Perfect for professionals, students, and anyone handling PDFs daily!

 ## Features

 1. **Drag and Drop** – Reorder PDFs easily before merging.
 2. **Preview Merged PDF** – View the merged document before downloading.
-3. **Split PDF** – Extract individual pages from a PDF file.
+3. **Extract PDF** – Extract specific pages or page ranges from any PDF
 4. **User-Friendly Interface** – Simple and intuitive UI for smooth navigation.
-5. **Fast Processing** – Quickly merge and split PDFs without quality loss.
+5. **Fast Processing** – Quickly merge and extract PDFs without quality loss.
 6. **Secure Handling** – No data is stored; all processing happens in real-time.

+Simplify your PDF management today with PDF Merge & Extract!

 ## Installation